My Love Is for Real: Critical reception

-Larry Flick from Billboard viewed the song as "an overlooked pop-treasure", describing it as "cute" and "fun".
+Larry Flick from Billboard magazine viewed the song as "an overlooked pop-treasure", describing it as "cute" and "fun".
 Chuck Campbell from Knoxville News Sentinel described it as "Middle Eastern-flavored" and "slow chugging".
 In his weekly UK chart commentary, James Masterton wrote, "Her new single goes for the dance angle, reminiscent of her first hit 'Straight Up' but this time round unlikely to become too big a hit for her."
 Ian Watson from Melody Maker felt that "mucho respect" goes to Abdul "for first having the good sense to employ the wailing woman talents of Ofra Haza and then penning a pop song that flirts dangerously with the intense feelings found in the Arabic music world."
-A reviewer from Music Week gave 'My Love Is for Real' four out of five, adding, "Smooth, soulful vocals with a funky rhythm and oriental touches show Abdul back on form."
+A reviewer from Music Week gave "My Love Is for Real" a score of four out of five, adding, "Smooth, soulful vocals with a funky rhythm and oriental touches show Abdul back on form."
 John Perry from NME named it the "strongest of all" on the album, "mixing Ofra Haza's ethereal vocals over Paula's Madonna-esque whispering, almost turning a standard sexy ballad into Massive Attack's 'Safe from Harm'.
 Almost."
-Mark Sutherland from Smash Hits gave it three out of five, writing, "Nowadays thoughm she's reduced to copying Madonna with this stab at 'Justify My Love'/'Confide in Me' eastern-tinged sexiness.
+Mark Sutherland from Smash Hits gave it three out of five, writing, "Nowadays though, she's reduced to copying Madonna with this stab at 'Justify My Love'/'Confide in Me' eastern-tinged sexiness.
 A hit the size of a house, but that's hardly the point."

 Chart performance

-"My Love Is for Real" was intended to be a comeback single for Abdul, who had not released an album since 1991's triple platinum Spellbound.
-The single was not as successful as Abdul's previous releases and peaked at number 28 on the US Billboard Hot 100.
-The song fared better on the Billboard Hot Dance Club Play chart, where it reached the number-one position.
+"My Love Is for Real" was intended to be a comeback single for Abdul, who had not released an album since 1991's triple-platinum Spellbound.
+The single was not as successful as Abdul's previous releases and peaked at number 28 on the U.S. Billboard Hot 100.
+To date, it is Abdul's most recent top 40 hit in the U.S. The song fared better on the Billboard Hot Dance Club Play chart, where it reached the number-one position.

-Internationally, "My Love Is for Real" peaked at number seven in Australia and became a top-20 hit in New Zealand and Canada.
+Internationally "My Love Is for Real" peaked at number seven in Australia and became a top-20 hit in New Zealand and Canada.
 In the United Kingdom, the song peaked at number 28 on the UK Singles Chart and number three on the UK R&B Chart.
 The song did not impact Ireland or mainland Europe at all, save for Hungary, where it topped the country's chart, and Germany, where it reached number 87.

 Music video

-The accompanying music video for "My Love Is for Real", directed by Michael Haussman, features Middle Eastern inspired imagery with Abdul appearing as the head mistress of a harem.
+The accompanying music video for "My Love Is for Real", directed by Michael Haussman, features Middle Eastern-inspired imagery with Abdul appearing as the head mistress of a harem.
 The video received two MTV Video Music Award nominations: Best Dance Video and Best Choreography in a Video.